 Assisting students with accessing support services

 We're always ready to help.
-All of the services available to students are listed on our 'Getting Help' page.
+Find out about the services and support available to students.

-We offer a range of financial assistance to help students with education-related costs and living expenses.
+We offer a range of financial assistance through the Student Welfare Service to help students with education-related costs and living expenses.
 This includes interest-free loans and grants.

-Remember, we want to do everything we can to see you succeed at university.
+Remember, we want to do everything we can to see your family member succeed at university.
 Here are some of the things we can offer:

 - Textbook vouchers: